Snacks and Meals

 If your child has food allergies or sensitivities, please note these on the Emergency Health Plan and have the form signed by your child’s doctor.
 Please also contact the ECDC office to make an appointment to discuss alternate food options for your child and to review menus.

-Food Substitutions Provided by Families for Meals or Snacks
+Food Substitutions or Supplements Provided by Families